Pietro222222/cat-fetch/README.md

 # Config

 to configure it, use the `catfetch.conf` file, situated in `~/.config/catfetch.conf`.
-Here are some examples on how to configure it.
+Here are some examples on how you can configure the fetch

 ## Colors